 4. Develop specific risk classifications and rules based on IoT.
 Establishing new TPRM programs or maturing existing programs based on industry best practices is hard work.
 By baselining the essential components of a comprehensive TPRM program you ensure clear definition of objectives and achievable milestones and documented processes, so you are responding less.

 By taking some quick steps, like those noted above, you can gain greater visibility and control over how your partners’ IoT devices and strategy impacts your own organization.
-For more on third-party risk management best practices, check out the Gartner Critical Capabilities for IT Vendor Risk Management report, or contact us today for a strategy session.
+For more on third-party risk management best practices, contact us today for a strategy session.

 *All figures taken directly from the Ponemon/Santa Fe Group report, with no modification.